Review Volunteer Qianwen Zhang in Nepal Kathmandu at the Health Care program

 - What was the most surprising thing you experienced while in the program?

 The most surprising thing for me is that I can actually shadow doctors and even check the symptoms for patients under the supervision of the doctors.
-This experience is so valuable for me, since I have never had it in my previous volunteering experience.
+This experience is so valuable for me since I have never had it in my previous volunteering experience.

 The most difficult thing for me is the language.
 Since English is not my first language either, it will be hard for me to understand what some local people are saying sometimes.
 Nepal is not an English speaking country, so a lot of people don’t speak perfect English.
-This brings me difficulty especially when I take taxi.
+This brings me difficulty especially when I take a taxi.
 Take the Nepali lessons and practice some basics before arriving.